Published on: 17th April 2023

 The Risks of Blue Light Exposure and TriAsorb™

 Blue-violet light, also known as high energy visible (HEV) light, has the most energy in the visible spectrum and exposure to it can contribute to the development of wrinkles and dark spots.
 This effect is more pronounced in the long term, and as the skin’s natural defences weaken with age, it may even promote cancer mechanisms.
-In addition, HEV blue light can affect the pigmentation gene and stimulate melanocyte activity, which can lead to skin conditions such as hyperpigmentation and pregnancy mask.
+In addition, HEV blue light can affect the pigmentation gene and stimulate melanocyte activity, which can lead to skin conditions such as hyperpigmentation.

 HEV blue light has emerged as a new threat to skin health, possibly more damaging than UVA and UVB.
 Unlike these other types of light, blue light can penetrate deeper into the skin layers, reaching the hypodermis.
 Due to its high energy, blue light can damage all cellular components, including lipids, proteins, and DNA, earning it its name.